389ds/389ds.github.io/docs/389ds/development/buildingconsole.md

 -   Under the "Classpath" tab, select "User Entries", and then "Add Projects"
     -   Add the **admin-console**, **ds-console**, and **console** projects
     -   Click "OK"
-    -   If "idm-console-framework" is listed twice, remove the one that is not "expandable"
+    -   If **idm-console-framework** is listed twice, remove the one that is not "expandable"
 -   Click "Apply"
 -   Click "Run" -> this will launch the console